Leanplum/Leanplum-Unity-SDK/README.md

 `make unitypackage`

-This will create a new `unitypackage` that you can import into other projects.
+This will create a new `unitypackage` in `Leanplum-Unity-Plugin` that you can import into other projects.

+## Release

+Open up `Makefile` and update versions of the SDK to desired version.

+To manually release new build run:

+`make unitypackage`

+or

+`make release`

+which will build new version of the Unity SDK, tag it with `UNITY_VERSION` specified in `Makefile` and push new commit to master branch.

 ## Development
 To make changes to this SDK, open the `LeanplumSample` Unity project that is included in this repository.
 That project contains the Leanplum SDK itself as well as a small sample application that you can use to test your changes as you iterate.